 Skip to main content

-In our ongoing blog series, we explore the various elements of Frontline Make Change’s addiction support service.
-Here, we shed light on the concept of art therapy, its integration within our service, and the potential benefits it holds for those who choose to engage with it.
+In our ongoing blog series, we explore the various elements of Frontline Make Change's addiction support service.
+Here, we shed light on the concept of art therapy, its integration within our service, and the potential benefits it holds for those who use art therapy for addiction recovery.

 What is Art Therapy?